 The SBD consist of:

 The standard rules for submitting bids, which apply to all procurements in the State and should not be altered for any particular procurement.
 For example, the rule that bids submitted after the published deadline shall not be accepted applies to all procurements without exception.
 The general eligibility requirements for submission of bids in the State would be stated.
-It should be specified that bids must be expressed in English and that prices should be in Nigerian naira, except in international bidding where prices may be in convertible foreign currencies, with an indication of how such foreign currencies would be converted into naira for evaluation purposes.
+It should be specified that bids must be expressed in English and that prices should be in Nigerian Naira, except in international bidding where prices may be in convertible foreign currencies, with an indication of how such foreign currencies would be converted into Naira for evaluation purposes.

 Detailed rules for the procurement in hand: these modify the standard rules to provide necessary detail but do not depart from the principles in the standard rules.
 For example, the standard rules would state that all bids must be valid for a specified period and the special rules would specify how many days the validity period must be.
 Similarly, the standard rules would state that the evaluation criteria must be included in the bidding document while the detailed rules would indicate what the evaluation criteria would be for the procurement in hand.